Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 For full details please download the trip description PDF

-Day 1: Arrive in Ilulissat
+Day 1: Flights to Ilulissat

-Accommodation Hotel (D)
+Accommodation Hotel

 Day 2: The Icefjord and Local Culture